Biltmore Homespun: From Raw Wool to Finished Fabric

 Step 13: Washing the Cloth

-After inspection, the cloth was washed for hours in hot water and liquid Ivory Soap to pre-shrink and soften it.
+After inspection, the cloth was washed for hours in hot water and Ivory Soap to pre-shrink and soften it.
 The water temperature had to be carefully controlled to ensure the desired results.

 Washing machines at Biltmore Industries.